 Combine chicken with honey and spices, mix thoroughly.
 Heat olive oil in large skillet or pot over high heat.
 Add chicken, garlic and onions, cook over medium heat until chicken is browned and onions are translucent.
 Transfer to crock pot.
 Add tomatoes and raisins.
 Cook on low heat 5-7 hours.

 1 t cumin

 1 t coriander

 Place almonds and spices in lidded saucepan.
 Add broth and bring to a boil.
 Remove from heat, add couscous and cover tightly 5 minutes.
 Remove cover and fluff immediately with fork.
 Serve warm.

 That’s it!
 Super simple.
 But this delicious recipe will transport you to exotic faraway Morocco.

 * Looking for a gluten-free version, or just an alternate choice?
 This stew is just as delicious served over rice or quinoa.

 Happy eating! بصحتك

 Want more?
-Check out our Highchair Traveler Pinterest page for Morocco.
+Check out the picture books below or our Highchair Traveler Pinterest page.